karen-wang/writing-samples/README.md

 **Reflection Symmetry in the Game of Daisy**

 I wrote and published this article in the *Pi in the Sky* mathematics journal.
-It discusses the use of reflection symmetry to develop a winning strategy.
+It discusses the use of reflection symmetry to develop a winning strategy in a two-person game.

 * Article: [PDF](pi_in_the_sky.pdf)